State-recognized tribes in the United States: Demographics and geography

-Most state-recognized tribes are located in the Eastern United States, including the three largest state-recognized tribes in the US, the Lumbee Tribe of North Carolina, Echota Cherokee Tribe of Alabama, and the United Houma Nation of Louisiana, each of which has more than ten thousand members.
+Most state-recognized tribes are located in the Eastern United States, including the two largest state-recognized tribes in the US, the Echota Cherokee Tribe of Alabama and the United Houma Nation of Louisiana, each of which has more than ten thousand members.

 Sources disagree on how many states have state-recognized tribes.
 No government agency or nonprofit organization tracks the total of state-recognized tribes in the United States.
 In late 2007, about 16 states had recognized 62 tribes.
-According to the National Conference of State Legislatures, only 13 states recognize tribes at the state level by 2022.
-Likewise in 2022, the Reference Encyclopedia of the American Indian reported that 13 states had 66 state-recognized tribes; however, 7 of those listed in Virginia and 1 of those listed in New York are also federally recognized.
+According to the National Conference of State Legislatures, only 13 states recognized tribes at the state level in 2022.
+Likewise in 2022, the Reference Encyclopedia of the American Indian reported that there were 66 state-recognized tribes among 13 states, which includes 8 tribes that are also federally recognised (7 in Virginia and 1 in New York).

-The Native Nations Institute of the University of Arizona lists 15 states as having state-recognized tribes in 2024.
+As of 2024, the Native Nations Institute of the University of Arizona lists 15 states as having state-recognized tribes.
 In 2025, journalist Bill Donahue wrote in Boston's City Life that more than 100 organizations are state-recognized as tribes.

+State-recognition processes

+State recognition can vary in meaning and impact, from granting a tribe legitimacy within the state to simply recognizing its existence as a state might recognize a business.
+According to Alexa Koenig and Jonathan Stein, state recognition may serve "as a means for states to acknowledge the longstanding existence of tribes within their borders and to establish a government-to-government relationship to coordinate and communicate with tribes".

+Processes for state-recognition of tribes include state legislation, executive orders by a state governor, or recognition by state commissions vested with the authority to recognize tribes.
+Typically, the state legislature or state agencies involved in cultural or Native American affairs make the formal recognition by criteria they establish, often with Native American representatives, and sometimes based on federal criteria.
+Statutes that clearly identify criteria for recognition or that explicitly recognize certain tribes remove ambiguity from their status.